ChandraRunnels/Hops_School_Project/README.md

 ## Data Process:
    I found my data at the USDA's website https://usda.library.cornell.edu/concern/publications/s7526c41m where I downloaded the csv files with the data from 2018-2020 production of different types of hops, yield and prices of hops grown in Idaho, Oregon, and Washington.
    In order to work with the data effectively, I needed to rearrange some columns in the excel worksheets so that each year went to individual columns next to each other in the file.
 I also erased any cells that had (D) or (NA) because they had no useful information and made the calculations in r difficult.
 I merged the price per lb information from the Hops Price Table to add price columns for each year.
 I also erased rows that had more then one type of hop since I wanted to know what the highest grossing singular type was.

-The following graph shows the 2018 highest grossing hops by State
+I then created the Gross Profit column for each year by multiplying the yield per acre column by price column.
+This gave me the information I needed to work with in order to create the visuals below.

 #Visualization:
 Choose and construct a single visualization to summarize and represent your data.